s2hub/docs/articles/werner_krauss_i18n/02_i18n_and_silverstripe_translating_static_content.md

 # How to create multilingual sites in Silverstripe CMS
 Part 2 - i18n and Silverstripe CMS

-In the first part of this series we defined what i18n is and what parts of a software are affected by i18n.
+In the first part of this series we defined what i18n is and what parts of a software project are affected by i18n.
 Today we will have a look at how Silverstripe CMS can help you with i18n and how you can translate static content in your webapp.

 ## i18n and Silverstripe CMS

-How can Silverstripe help you with i18n, which tools can you use for making webapps for the international market?
+How can Silverstripe help you with i18n and which tools can you use for making webapps for the international market?

 The core class for internationalisation is called - you guessed it -  `i18n`.
-That's where all logic for static translation in code and templates live, the methods `_t()` in PHP and `<%t` for templates.
+That's where all logic for static translation in code and templates live.
+The key methods are `_t()` in PHP and `<%t` for templates.

-It's called _static translation_, cause the translation is stored in code (your verson control system) and config variables and cannot be changed by editors.
+It's called _static translation_, because the translation is stored in code (e.g. your version control system) and config variables and hence cannot be changed by CMS users.
-That means, static translation is mainly affecting the user interface (e.g. texts like: 1 product added to the cart, contact me now, you are here...)
+Static translation usually is employed in areas of the code like the user interface (e.g. text like: "1 product added to the cart", "contact me now", "you are here", etc.)

-If you want to translate CMS content stored in your database, then a module called Fluent is your friend.
+If you want to translate CMS content stored in your database, then a module called "Fluent" is your friend.
 Here you can define multiple locales and change the content for each locale in the CMS.
 That's called dynamic translation and will be part of the next article in this series.
-First things first...

 Of course Silverstripe CMS has some good [documentation about i18n in the developer guides](https://docs.silverstripe.org/en/5/developer_guides/i18n/).

-## The basics: class i18n
+## The basics: the i18n class

-Let's have a deeper look at the basic class `i18n`.
+Let's have a deeper look at the basic `i18n` class.
 It stores different data and keeps that data available for you and your code.
-First it stores the current locale you can set either globally or based on the URL of the current page.
-Then it contains the static `_t()` method for translating static properties in your PHP code and templates.
+It keeps track of the current locale, which can either be set globally or based on the URL of the current page.
+The class contains the static `_t()` method for translating static properties in your PHP code and templates.

 So, let's set the default locale of your webapp.
 You can do this in your config.yml: